Did you know Greenpeace fought the Charitable Registration Board for more than 8 years

 To be covered by the Act and considered a charity, an organisation needs to meet one of four very outdated and specific purposes.
 These are the relief of poverty, the advancement of education, the advancement of religion, and other purposes beneficial to the community.
-Purposes like addressing the pandemic risk, human rights violations, gender inequality, animal rights and climate change, aren’t expressly considered charitable - which we think is crazy in 2020.
+Purposes like addressing the pandemic risk, human rights violations, gender inequality, animal rights and climate change aren’t expressly considered charitable - which we think is mad!

 That being said, this is where Greenpeace New Zealand has paved the way.
-In the ruling, the High Court decided that ‘environmental protection is a charitable purpose’.
+In the 2020 ruling, the High Court decided that ‘environmental protection is a charitable purpose’.
 With a glimmer of hope, this could potentially apply to us too (provided we can also meet the test in 2 below).

 2. We send our donations overseas.

-To be a charity under the Act, the purpose of the charity needs to focus predominantly in New Zealand.
+To be a charity under the Act, we need to apply our funds predominantly within New Zealand.